idealius/covid-sandbox/readme.md

 Add Tabs or popup dialogs for more options

-Add curve guessing using logarthmic regression that has decay - This was added, now being reworked to be multiple curves added together for one sum curve.
+Add curve guessing using logarthmic regression that has decay - This has been added.

 Mobile zoom: find a way to consolidate separate vert, horiz, and diagonal two finger zooming (JSXGraph feature / limitation)